 At $6.50 per issue, giving ETF 20/20 a try should be a no-brainer.
 And I do mean “giving it a try,” because:

-I’m generally not a fan of money-back guarantees, but I’m very confident you’re going to be a big fan of ETF 20/20—I’m proud of how it’s turned out and the direction it’s going in.
+I’m generally not a fan of money-back guarantees, but I’m very confident you’re going to be a big fan of ETF 20/20—I’m proud of the direction it’s going in.

 So, here’s the money-back guarantee: You have a full 90 days to decide if ETF 20/20 is right for you.
 If you’re not 100% satisfied—for any reason—you can cancel within those 90 days and receive a full refund.